Why Science One

 The guest lectures were always an event to look forward to and an opportunity to see science in action, whether in research, business or communication.

-Science One has a very active alumni community, aptly called the Science One Survivors.
-Upon entering the program you’ll have the opportunity to connect with the Science One Survivors and depending on availability, the alumni may offer you to be matched with a senior student mentor.
-Student mentors can help you navigate your first year, and after Science One they may even help you navigate the rest of your undergrad.
-The alumni are always planning BBQs or organizing study sessions.
-Also check out the Science One dedicated scholarships.
+Science One has also a very active alumni community.
+Upon entering the program you’ll have the opportunity to connect with them and, depending on availability, you can be matched to a senior student mentor.
+Student mentors don’t provide specific academic support but they can help you navigate the challenges of your first year at university, and after Science One they may even help you navigate the rest of your undergrad!

-Proven Results Beyond First Year
+Impact Beyond First Year

-Science One gives you a proven advantage when it comes to doing well in later courses.
-As showed in a published study (Dryden, N., et al., 2012), Science One students do better in later courses than other students who entered UBC with comparable high school grades but took mainstream first-year science courses.
-In Science One we teach our subjects at the honours level.
-The program’s final project gives you scientific research experience, which opens up research opportunities right out of first year.
-Science One offers a community that can support you in many different ways, not only academically.
-On top of it, you have the opportunity to get strong reference letters from your professors because they actually get to know you as a person.
+A study1 published in The Canadian Journal for the Scholarship of Teaching and Learning in 2012 showed that Science One students do better in some later courses than other students who entered UBC with comparable high school grades but took mainstream first-year science courses.
+The paper’s authors suggest the stimulating and supportive environment offered by the program provides unique learning opportunities.
+For example, in Science One all academic subjects are taught at a high level, and the program’s research projects give students scientific research experience, which can open up research opportunities right out of first year.
+Moreover, Science One offers a community that can support students in many different ways.
+On top of it, students have the opportunity to get strong reference letters from their professors because they actually get to know their students as a person.

-Dryden, N.; Leander, C.; Louis-Martinez, D.; Nakahara, H.; MacLean, M.; and Waltham, C. (2012) "Are We Doing Any Good?
+1. Dryden, N.; Leander, C.; Louis-Martinez, D.; Nakahara, H.; MacLean, M.; and Waltham, C. (2012) "Are We Doing Any Good?
 A Value-Added Analysis of UBC’s Science One Program," The Canadian Journal for the Scholarship of Teaching and Learning: Vol. 3 : Iss.
 2 , Article 4.

 Ready to apply?
 Apply now!